 With, Zoom 5.2 and above, if the Zoom server has been scheduled to restart automatically at a particular time and frequency, say daily at 1 AM, then checkpointing is performed only on those scheduled server restarts.
 On all other restarts, the server will not perform checkpointing.

 Automatic Checkpointing Service

 The auto-restart can be configured using the Zoom Web Management Console.
-Login to Web Admin as an admin.
+Log into Web Management Console as an admin.
 Go to Server Control Panel under System node in the Admin Menu on the left.
 Click Automatic Server Restart Settings.

 If Enable Auto-Restart Service is checked, Zoom will follow the scheduled setup, such as every 7 days on Sunday midnight, to perform a server restart and a subsequent checkpoint.
 In order to do so, before every auto-restart, the

 <doCheckpoint> tag under

 <autorestartspec> in server.xml is automatically modified to true by the auto-restart service.
 Once the checkpoint is finished, the property is reset back to false in server.xml file.